Freescale/Documentation/user-guide/source/nsteps.rst

 Build and boot in *N*-steps
 ===========================

-1. Check `required host packages`_ packages for your Linux Distribution
+1. Check `required host packages`_ for your Linux Distribution

 2. Download the `repo`_ tool::